SardarBoy/sciprog_24/practical6/README.md

 # Practical 6

-This folder contains all files for practical 6
+This folder contains practical 6 code

-## Output
+## Outputs

 This is matrix A:

   0   1   2